Will Greenwood: England are back in the world's top four after performances against New Zealand

-Will Greenwood believes that England are back amongst the "supreme" teams in world rugby; Mark Tele'a scored twice as All Blacks fought from four points behind in final quarter to beat England at Eden Park, winning series 2-0
+Will Greenwood believes England are back among the "supreme" teams in world rugby; Mark Tele'a scored twice as All Blacks fought from four points behind in final quarter to beat England at Eden Park, winning series 2-0

-Sky Sports' Will Greenwood believes that England's "outstanding" recent performances against New Zealand have put them back amongst the world's top four rugby teams.
+Sky Sports' Will Greenwood believes England's "outstanding" recent performances against New Zealand have put them back among the world's top four rugby teams.

 After edging out England 16-15 in a Dunedin thriller, the All Blacks came from behind to keep their 30-year unbeaten run at Eden Park intact, a 24-17 victory giving them the 2-0 series win.